What are YOU really good at?

 Sounds wonderful, right?
 Well, this is how some of the world's most successful people feel much of the time.
 They've discovered their strengths, and they've worked to build their lives – and their work – around those strengths.

 Fortunately, all of us can do this, and a good way of getting started is to take the StrengthsFinder self-test.
 That way you can find your strengths and start to focus on them.

-The StrengthsFinder test was created by Marcus Buckingham, author of "First, Break All the Rules," and Donald Clifton of Gallup International Research and Education.
+The StrengthsFinder test was created by Marcus Buckingham, author of 'First, Break All the Rules,' and Donald Clifton of Gallup International Research and Education.
 They based the test on a 25-year Gallup study of more than two million people from all areas of life – from housekeepers to CEOs.
 Gallup asked detailed, open-ended questions to find out what made all of these participants successful.

 Thanks to their input, and some in-depth analysis and research, Gallup identified 34 of the most common human strengths.
 The StrengthsFinder test helps you identify which five of these strengths you have.

 Why is this so important?
-Well,
+Well, as we said earlier,

 "When I started using Mind Tools, I was not in a supervisory position.
 Now I am.
 Along with that came a 12% increase in salary." – Pat Degan, Houston, USA